 The mourning ceremony for dead officials, policemen and soldiers was an important an event, next only to one worshipping Confucius.
 Although prewar Japanese society also had ceremonies for the war dead at Yasukuni shrine, they were not equal to those in Manchukuo.
 In Japan, all the war dead (except those who died in hospitals, rather than at the front) were enshrined at Yasukuni.
 Ceremonies for all were held there at fixed dates.
 In Manchukuo, by contrast, ceremonies were held at numerous places and at various times.
 Each ministry of the central government, central police board, army district, province, and county office organized a committee for constructing monuments.
 Monuments and plazas for the war dead were built across the nation.

-(Offerings of food and drink at a temporary mini-shrine devoted to the spirits of dead ancestors, to whom I and all other male members of the family must bow dozens of times in ceremonies on Seollal and Chuseok at my parents-in-laws’ house.
-Jolly occasions they ain’t, and quite frankly I’d much rather (literally) enjoy the former especially with dragon dances, fireworks and street festivals in Taiwan or China instead.
-Source)
+(Offerings of food and drink at a temporary mini-shrine devoted to the spirits of dead ancestors, to whom male members of the family must bow to in ceremonies on Seollal and Chuseok.
+Source: DiscoverKorea)

 For state-foundation gymnastics: